telerik/chrome-cam/README.md

-# Chrome PhotoBooth Application
+# Chrome Cam Application
-A Chrome OS PhotoBooth Style Application
+A Chrome OS Camera Application

 ## Running The Application
 In order to run this application, you will need the latest build of [Chrome Canary](https://tools.google.com/dlpage/chromesxs/ "Google Chrome - Get a fast new browser.
 For PC, Mac, and Linux").